chrismllr/ember-validation-state/README.md

 # `ember-validation-state`

-Provides an Octane-ready decorator which can be used in conjunction with ember-validation validators, to provide form field validation state.
+An Octane-ready decorator which provides form-field validation state by utilizing [ember-validators](https://github.com/offirgolan/ember-validators) validators.

 This addon takes heavy inspiration, and is based mostly upon, the work in [`ember-cp-validations`](https://github.com/offirgolan/ember-cp-validations), but with a more straightforward approach, and smaller API.